willmaddock/CS4360TeamApp/Docs/docs/Technical_Documentation.md

 ## App Architecture

-The app follows a **client-server architecture**.
-The mobile app is the client that interacts with various external services and APIs to retrieve and display real-time data such as parking availability, event tickets, weather conditions, and traffic alerts.
+The app follows a client-server architecture, where the mobile app serves as the client, interacting with various external services and APIs to retrieve and display real-time data such as parking availability, event tickets, and weather conditions.

 ### Key Components:
 - **Client (Mobile App):**